joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

      `[{:list/one ~subquery} {:list/two ~subquery}])))
 ```

+The only new idea here is `om.next/Ident`.
+Like `om.next/IQuery` it's
+a static method so that we can invoke regardless of whether we have
+instantiated any components or not.
+This method takes the props the
+component will receive (or has received) and return a unique
+identifier.
+This identifier will be used for normalization (to dedupe)
+as well as to identify which mounted components depend on the same
+data and therefore should change together.

-This is all we need to do to view a normalized version of our data,
+In anycase this is all we need to do to view a normalized version of our data,
 try the following at the Figwheel REPL:

 ```clj